donavon/lambdog-server/README.md

 ### Enter Lambdog

 With Lambdog, we can take our simple `hello` function from above, wrap it and export it.
 The plumbing is hidden away.
-You don't have to know a thing about HTTP.
+You don't have to concern yourself with HTTP, status codes, headers, or caching.

 ```js
 import { withJSONHandler } from '@lambdog/server';